 Passenger Service Trials

 The official launch of the trial took place on 29 July 2019.
-From 30 July 2019, the NUSmart Shuttle plied the 1.6km route previously mapped in the road test.
+Between 30 July 2019 and 6 April 2020, the NUSmart Shuttle ferried passengers along the 1.6km route previously mapped in the road test.
 This service is reflected as “AV1” on bus stop poles.

 During the passenger service trial, the capacity of the vehicle was limited to only 6 seating passengers and 1 wheelchair passenger, as opposed to the full capacity of 12 passengers.
 Service hours, currently limited to just 2 hours a day, would be progressively extended, as mentioned by the operator ComfortDelGro Bus.

 Although it is a driverless vehicle, the NUSmart Shuttle was operated with a Safety Operator on board for safety reasons.
 The Safety Operator would be on hand to provide information to passengers and ensure safe operation of the vehicle, including offering manual input in challenging circumstances, such as proceeding forward at a junction, or overtaking parked vehicles.